microsoft/Azure-Kinect-Sensor-SDK/proposals/ARM-support.md

 ## Implementation

-There are several large adjustments need to be implemented:
+There are several large adjustments need to be implemented: //WES: there are 4 repo's that need to be modified, SDK, BT, Depth, and packaging.

 - Changes to both Sensor SDK and Body Tracking SDK to make them run on ARM
 - Changes to the build process for Sensor SDK, Depth Engine and Body Tracking SDK
 - Changes to the test system for Sensor SDK, Depth Engine and Body Tracking SDK
-- Changes to the release process for both Linux and Windows
+- Changes to the release process for both Linux and Windows //WES: i think we only need to update the release process for Windows.

+//WES: Questions - should we target release ARM binaries for Windows and Linux? or Just Linux?
+I am leaning toward just Ubuntu 18.04.
+// WES: there is code in the depth engine that uses SSE instructions.
+This has been worked around with software equivalents.
+We should have an item to evaluate if we need to address it before release or not.

 ## Packaging